 To learn how to recycle in your community, click here.

 Ever wonder how recycling actually got started?

-Take some time to scroll through this excellent presentation on the history of household recycling.
-Great visuals; interesting facts; useful perspective on the timeline of things:
+Take some time to scroll through CityLab's "A Brief History of Household Recycling"—an excellent presentation with great visuals, interesting facts and a useful perspective on the timeline of things.

 If an item is not on my acceptable item list, and I think it could (or should) be recycled, should I put it in my recycling bin/cart?

 No. Putting the wrong recyclables into your bin or cart will contaminate the recycling stream.
 The materials move quickly on the belts through the Material Recovery Facility (MRF).
 Machines and people cannot quickly sort all of the unacceptable items, which can create contamination and the recovered items cannot be sold.
 It’s best to follow the acceptable item list.
 It’s important to recycle, but it’s just as important to recycle correctly.